signaldatascience/R-curriculum/assignments/2-basic-topics/nonlinear-methods/nonlinear-classification/nonlinear-classification.md

 Support vector machines are implemented in R as `svm()` in the `e1071` package.
 When you call `svm()` in the following exercises, you should always specify `kernel="linear"`, because `svm()` defaults to using a *radial* kernel.
 (We will discuss kernel methods later.)

 * Return to the linearly separable data with 2000 points which you initially used for the perceptron.
-Convert the matrix into a dataframe, add on a column with the class labels (which should be $\pm 1$), and convert the class label column into a factor.
-Name the columns of your dataframe appropriately.
+Remove the column of 1s, convert the matrix into a data frame, add on a column with the class labels (which should be $\pm 1$), and convert the class label column into a factor.

 * Run `svm()` on your data to predict class label from $x$ and $y$ coordinates.
 Visualize the resulting model with `plot(fit, df)`.
 The points marked with an "X" are the support vectors of the corresponding maximum-margin hyperplane.

 * Vary the `cost` parameter of `svm()` from 0.1 all the way to much higher values.
 Each time, plot the resulting SVM fit.
 Interpret the results.

 * Generate 40 data points, where 20 of them fall above $y = 3(x - 0.5)^2 + 0.55$ and the other 20 fall below $y = 3(x - 0.5)^2 + 0.4$.
 Plot the data.
 (If you want a better visualization of what the class boundaries are like, plot the result with 2000 points.)
-Turn your matrix of data into a dataframe and add a column with class labels; turn the class label column into a factor.
+Turn your matrix of data into a data frame and add a column with class labels; turn the class label column into a factor.

 * Try classifying the data with a linear SVM.
 How well does it work?
 How does the hyperplane change as you vary $C$?